vrockai/pipeline-test/docs/content.md

 ---

 ## A metagenomic DNA sequencing assay that is robust against environmental DNA contamination.
- 21.07.2022, _O Mzava, AP Cheng, A Chang, S Smalling, LK Djomnang, JS Lenz, R Longman, A Steadman, LG Gómez-Escobar, EJ Schenck, M Salvatore, MJ Satlin, M Suthanthiran, JR Lee, CE Mason, D Dadhania, I De Vlaminck_
+ 25.07.2022, _O Mzava, AP Cheng, A Chang, S Smalling, LK Djomnang, JS Lenz, R Longman, A Steadman, LG Gómez-Escobar, EJ Schenck, M Salvatore, MJ Satlin, M Suthanthiran, JR Lee, CE Mason, D Dadhania, I De Vlaminck_

+_COVID-19, DNA, DNA Contamination, DNA, Bacterial, DNA, Environmental, High-Throughput Nucleotide Sequencing, Humans, Metagenomics, Sequence Analysis, DNA_
 Metagenomic DNA sequencing is a powerful tool to characterize microbial communities but is sensitive to environmental DNA contamination, in particular when applied to samples with low microbial biomass.
 Here, we present Sample-Intrinsic microbial DNA Found by Tagging and sequencing (SIFT-seq) a metagenomic sequencing assay that is robust against environmental DNA contamination introduced during sample preparation.
 The core idea of SIFT-seq is to tag the DNA in the sample prior to DNA isolation and library preparation with a label that can be recorded by DNA sequencing.
 Any contaminating DNA that is introduced in the sample after tagging can then be bioinformatically identified and removed.
 We applied SIFT-seq to screen for infections from microorganisms with low burden in blood and urine, to identify COVID-19 co-infection, to characterize the urinary microbiome, and to identify microbial DNA signatures of sepsis and inflammatory bowel disease in blood.

 [Source](https://doi.org/10.1038/s41467-022-31654-0)